nglgzz/42/README.md

   source parts, assembling tips, learning resources I used while designing this keyboard.

-- [Case](./case/README.md) – STL files for 3D printing the enclosure.
-Fusion 360
+- [Case](./case/README.md) – Fusion 360 project and STL files for 3D printing
-  project coming soon.
+  the enclosure.

 - [Firmware](./firmware/README.md) – QMK configuration.
 There is a Makefile to build and load the firmware.